GoCarrot/teak-ios-docs/third-party.rst

 uiimage-from-animated-gif
 -------------------------
-Teak uses code from `uiimage-from-animated-gif <https://github.com/mayoff/uiimage-from-animated-gif>`_.
+Teak uses code from `uiimage-from-animated-gif <https://github.com/mayoff/uiimage-from-animated-gif>`_ which is in the public domain.